kovidgoyal/kitty/docs/build.rst

 .. note::
-   The released :file:`kitty.dmg` includes all dependencies, unlike the :file:`kitty.app` built above and is built automatically by using the
-   <https://github.com/kovidgoyal/bypy>`_ however, that is designed to
-   run on Linux and is not for the faint of heart.
+   The released :file:`kitty.dmg` includes all dependencies, unlike the :file:`kitty.app` built above and is built automatically by using the `bypy framework <https://github.com/kovidgoyal/bypy>`_ however, that is designed to run on Linux and is not for the faint of heart.

 .. note::